lzaaldian/lzaaldian.github.io/_posts/2020-10-12-linting-and-formatting-javascript-code.md

 ### Detect problems using ESLint

-Then, install ESLint with JavaScript Standard Style configuration by running `npx eslint --init`.
+Next step is install ESLint with JavaScript Standard Style configuration by running `npx eslint --init`.
 This will give you interactive command line and you can use up and down key to navigate, space to select and enter or return to confirm your selection.

 ![terminal running npx eslint command to choose how to use eslint](/assets/images/2020-10-12-linting-and-formatting-javascript-code--02.png)
 ![terminal running npx eslint command to choose type of module](/assets/images/2020-10-12-linting-and-formatting-javascript-code--03.png)